Katie Morag: Adaptations

 Various proposals were made for a television adaptation of the stories.
 The books were optioned in 1997 by the Scottish filmmaker Don Coutts.
-In 2002-3 proposals for an animated series, initially of 26 eleven-minute films, were developed by him in association with Red Kite Animation in Edinburgh, with a pilot script by Peter Hynes.
+In 2002-3 proposals for an traditional animated series, initially of 26 eleven-minute films, were developed by him in association with Red Kite Animation in Edinburgh, with a pilot script by Peter Hynes.
 Later, in 2005, Coutts was reported to be developing a live-action series to be filmed on the Isle of Lewis.
 It was reported that a pilot had been made, with ITV interested in taking a series of 26 episodes, and the animated series still under development for the international market.
 Perhaps because of the shadow of the children's series Balamory, also set in a small Scottish west-coast island community, none of these proposals reached the screen.
 Speaking in 2010, Mairi Hedderwick said she would be quite happy if the character only remained in books – she had no interest in "pencil cases", and would only want to see her creation dramatised, if at all, as a real character not a cartoon; but it was in the hands of her publishers.

 In November 2012 it was announced that the BBC's CBeebies channel had commissioned a series of 26 14-minute live-action dramas, to be made by Coutts' Cromarty-based production company Move on Up.

 Casting for the series included a casting call in Stornoway in March 2013, for filming on Lewis in May 2013, some of which took place in the remote village of Tolsta Chaolais.

 The TV adaptation began in the autumn of 2013, with the first two stories being broadcast on CBeebies on 3 November 2013.
 The series also has a Gaelic-language soundtrack recorded for BBC Alba.

 A stage adaption was created by Lisa Grindall for Mull Theatre in 2005, based on characters and setting from the books, with a new story and songs.
 After a successful tour of smaller venues in Argyll and the Highlands followed by a week at the Citizens Theatre in Glasgow in 2005, the production was revived as a Christmas show at the Byre Theatre in St Andrews in 2007, and toured again in 2008.